The Most Advanced Therapies

 - Digestive problems such as indigestion, nausea, weight loss, a poor appetite, and diarrhea

 - Unexplained weight loss

 Advanced Diagnostic and Staging Techniques

-While your initial assessment may include CT scanning and magnetic resonance imaging (MRI), we use more advanced tools to confirm your pancreatic cancer diagnosis and to determine its extent — a process called staging.
+While your initial assessment for pancreatic cancer may include CT scanning and magnetic resonance imaging (MRI), we use more advanced tools to confirm your diagnosis and to determine its extent — a process called staging.
 These tools include: